 Mini-sites > A Taste of Dieppe >

-2014 will mark the return of the world-famous kite festival, held every two years on Europe’s largest seaside lawns.
-Now in its 34th year, the festival is ranked among the 300 largest festive events in the world and attracts up to half a million visitors.
-This edition will take place from the 6th to the 14th of September and promises to be bigger and better than ever before.
+2016 will mark the return of the world-famous kite festival, held every two years on Europe’s largest seaside lawns.
+Now in its 35th year, the festival is ranked among the 300 largest festive events in the world and attracts up to half a million visitors.
+This edition will take place from the 10th to the 18th of September and the chosen theme is Arts Premiers - aboriginal, indigenous, native, traditional and folk arts.

-Also getting bigger every year is the 'bandes dessinées' (graphic novel) festival which will now be held in two different locations from the 3rd to the 5th of October.
-Hundreds of graphic novel fans will come to meet over forty authors at the Cité de la Mer and at the Jean Renoir library.
+Also getting bigger every year is the 'bandes dessinées' (graphic novel) festival which will take place from the 30th of September to the 2nd of October.
+Hundreds of graphic novel fans will come to meet over forty authors at the Cité de la Mer, Dieppe’s sea centre.
 The event will also include conferences and exhibitions.

-You can obtain a full list of events in 2014 from the Dieppe area tourist office (http://www.dieppetourisme.com).
+You can obtain a full list of events in 2016 from the “Agenda” section of this website

 Mini-sites > A Taste of Dieppe >